KZIM: History

 In the late 1930s, KFVS sought to go full-time on 1210 if WEBQ was moved to 1310; this was denied.
 In 1940, KFVS finally broke out of the time share with WEBQ and moved to 1370 kHz.
 It was not there long before NARBA reallocation resulted in yet another frequency change, to 1400 kHz.
-In 1947, KFVS moved one last time to its present frequency of 960 kHz, accompanied by a power increase to 500 watts at night and 1,000 watts during the day.
-This move enabled the 1400 frequency to be reused for a new station in Sikeston, KSIM, the current simulcast partner of KZIM.
+In 1947, KFVS moved one last time to its present frequency of 960 kHz, accompanied by a power increase to 1,000 watts during the day and 500 watts at night.
+This move enabled the 1400 frequency to be reused for a new station in Sikeston, future sister station KSIM.
 Hirsch held a minority stake in KSIM until 1961, when he divested it as a condition of KFVS going to 5,000-watt operation on 960.
 KFVS also expanded to television when KFVS-TV went on the air in 1954.

 The KFVS callsign was retired from radio on June 1, 1979, when the station became KGIR as a result of Hirsch selling the television station.
 Six years later, the Hirsch family sold the station to the Zimmer family, earning a handsome return on Oscar Hirsch's investment of 60 years earlier.
 The Zimmers gave the station its current calls, KZIM.

-In December 2003, Mississippi River Radio, acting as Max Media LLC (John Trinder, president/COO), reached an agreement to purchase WCIL, WCIL-FM, WUEZ, WXLT, WOOZ-FM, WJPF, KGIR, KZIM, KEZS-FM, KCGQ-FM, KMAL, KLSC, KWOC, KJEZ, KKLR-FM, KGKS, and KSIM from the Zimmer Radio Group (James L. Zimmer, owner).
+In December 2003, River Radio, acting as Max Media LLC (John Trinder, president/COO), reached an agreement to purchase WCIL, WCIL-FM, WUEZ, WXLT, WOOZ-FM, WJPF, KGIR, KZIM, KEZS-FM, KCGQ-FM, KMAL, KLSC, KWOC, KJEZ, KKLR-FM, KGKS, and KSIM from the Zimmer Radio Group (James L. Zimmer, owner).
 The reported value of this 17-station transaction was $43 million.